best-practice-and-impact/qa-of-code-guidance/book/code_documentation.md

 The key is to manage that complexity without adding to it.
 ````

-Comments can be used more effectively to explain **why** you might have written code in a certain way.
+Comments can be used more effectively to explain **why** you have written code in a certain way.
 For example, you might explain to other analysts and developers why a section of your code doesn't follow standard practices,
 perhaps because the typical method didn't work.
-This type of comment can help to clarify your decision-making process, without needing to describe the individual steps taken.
+This type of comment helps to clarify your decision-making process, without needing to describe the individual steps taken.

-In short, comments explaining **why** you made programming choices will help your future self and other developers to understand your intentions.
+In short, comments that explain **why** you made programming choices will help your future self and other developers to understand your intentions.

 ```{code-block}
 # Tried solution X, but Y worked better because of Z